awaregroup/IIALab/labs/Lab04.md

 ```
 ![](./media/lab04/iot-edge-initialize.png)

-6. Enter the Device Connection string from the previous step:
+6. Enter the Device Connection string from the previous step, including the SharedAccessKey):
-7. To validate the Azure IoT Edge runtime installation, use the command:
+7. To validate the Azure IoT Edge runtime installation, continue within PowerShell and use the command:
 ```powershell
 iotedge check
 ```